h4zielh/h4zielh/README.md

 I'm working on a bunch of stuff right now, my site, OS, and even my own AI model!

-Experience with back-end from working at DHL, also from writing APIs and front-end/back-end dev as a freelancer.
+Experience with back-end from working at DHL, also from data analysis and front-end/back-end dev as a freelancer.

 I don't know what else to put here though :/